shrutikdev/Patterns/README.md

-# Patterns
+# Patterns.
 This repo contains basic patterns of c++ which I have coded while starting with c++.